wvhulle/rust_presentations/functions_type_elision.md

 | _`Fn` and `FnMut` trait_ | Yes            | Optional |
 | _`FnOnce` trait_         | Yes            | Yes      |

-Because they can be anonymous closures are useful for **functional programming**.
+Because they can be anonymous, closures are useful for **functional programming**.

 Functional programming languages require functions as **first-class citizens**.

 We have to be able to pass them around anonymously, which is why they are also called **anonymous functions**.

-In lambda-calculus closures are written using a lambda, they are also called **lambda-functions**
+In lambda-calculus closures are written using a lambda, so they are also called **lambda-functions**

 For example: